 Skip the Ankle Weights

 Speed up your results, save money, and help the environment by using your legs to commute to work.
-If you live close enough, you can walk, bike, rollerblade or even use a "Street Rider" to get work.
-A 30-minute ‘active’ commute to and from work each day could add up to extra calories burned and more time toning your legs.
+If you live close enough, you can walk, run, rollerblade, or cycle (with these best commuter bikes).
+An easy 30-minute ‘active’ commute to and from work each day could add up to extra calories burned and more time toning your legs.
 Not to mention, you'll arrive at the office with endorphins flowing.
 Talk about an amazing way to take on the day.
 (Need some inspo?
 Here's how one woman run commutes to work.)

 Stop Trying to Spot Reduce